XiaoyuQian829/rbac-java/README.md

 # Java RBAC System

-A minimal **Role-Based Access Control (RBAC)** system in Java — powered by YAML configs, strict user validation, and colorful CLI demos.
+A minimal, clean, and extensible **Role-Based Access Control (RBAC)** engine in Java — powered by YAML configs, permission validation, and command-line interfaces.

-Designed to showcase:
+> Originally extracted from **XQRiskCore**, this module provides a standalone RBAC layer, ideal for auditing, testing, and permission-controlled execution.

+---

+## 🔍 Why This Matters

+Most open-source RBAC examples skip traceability, validation, or real-time usage simulation.

+This project delivers:

+- Real-time permission enforcement
-- ✅ Role → Permission mapping via YAML
+- Human-readable YAML configs
-- ✅ Context construction: `user_id → role → permissions`
+- Command-line driven validation
+- Clean separation of concerns

+---

+## ✅ Key Features

+### Hot-reloadable Configs
+All access logic is driven by two YAML files: `UserRegistry.yaml` and `RolePermissions.yaml`.
+These can be updated and reloaded at runtime without restarting the application.

+### Structured Permission Checks
+Every permission is validated explicitly and can be logged or audited.
+No hidden assumptions — everything is resolved through the permission matrix.

+### Role-Scoped Contexts
+Permissions are tied to `UserContext` objects resolved from `ContextBuilder`, ensuring all access flows are permission-scoped.

+### CLI-Based Testing
+Includes two CLI interfaces:
+- `RBACCli.java`: interactive permission testing
-- ✅ Real-time permission checks
+- `RunAllUsers.java`: permission matrix dump for all users
-- ✅ CLI tools for verification and simulation

-> 🔧 Originally part of **XQRiskCore**,this project strips away all trading logic, retaining only the RBAC skeleton for clean, reusable access control.
-> ⚙️ No Spring, no database — just clean Java + config-driven logic.
+### Zero Framework Overhead
+No Spring, no database.
+Built with plain Java, SnakeYAML, and Maven — easy to inspect, modify, or embed.

 ---